j-irion/sizey/README.md

 ### Run Sizey

 1. Create a Python virtual environment and install the dependencies
 2. Run `python3 main.py filename alpha softmax error_metric seed`

 - `filename` describes the workflow from the data folder.
 For instance `./data/trace_methylseq.csv`
 - `alpha` sets the alpha you want to execute Sizey with.
 It has to be between 0.0 and 1.0
-- `interpolation` actives the interpolation strategy.
-It is either False or True.
-If set to False, the Argmax strategy is used.
+- `softmax` toggles the softmax ensemble strategy.
+Set to `True` to use it, otherwise `False` for the argmax strategy.
 - `error_metric` defines the XYZ used for ABC.
 Currently, it is either `smoothed_mape` or `neg_mean_squared_error` whereas `smoothed_mape` should be used and other error metrics might be experimental and change the impact on the RAQ score.
 - `seed` defines the seed for splitting up the initial data in training and test data and also defines the order of online task input.